DarthFlashyPants/sith-cache-warmer/README.md

 A Sith's Cache Warmer simply calls reports you specify on a regular basis.
 Doing so over time (generally) will populate the cache of each VizQL on your Tableau Server, increasing the perceived performance of Tableau Server for your users.
 It is a Node.JS module that utilizes [PhantomJS] as a headless browser to hit your pages [Markdown site] [1]:

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.

 Reasons Not To Use This Tool
 -----